Using SimpleEye Bluetooth Weight Scale

 Application settings and information

-To adjust the application’s settings and preferences, tap the Settings button on the measurement capture screen.
-This will open the settings screen as shown in Figure 52 below.
+To adjust the application’s settings and preferences, tap the Settings menu (under the Help icon in the action bar).
+This will open the settings screen as shown in Figure 50 below.
 From the settings screen, options are available (you may have to scroll down) to review information about the software, terms of service and the privacy and content policies.
 If you do not wish measurements to be saved automatically, check the Manual Save option.
 You can also check or clear the Connect automatically option to enable/disable automatic connection to your preferred weight scale.

 Figure 55: reminder interval options.